Deepaksb7/internship/README.md

 ## 🏗️ Tech Stack Decisions

 ### 1. **Next.js App Router (v15)**
 Used the latest App Router for file-based routing, server components, and improved performance.
-Layouts are nested to apply admin-specific UI (sidebar) only where needed.[2][1]
+Layouts are nested to apply admin-specific UI (sidebar) only where needed.

 ### 2. **Context API for State Management**
 Chose Context API over Redux/Zustand for simplicity since the app's state requirements are minimal.
 The `AssignmentsContext` manages: